theIvanR/lmstudio-unlocked-backend/README.md

 ## Backends Available:

-- ✅ Windows `cpu-avx1` — CPU-only AVX1 build (confirmed working on Ivy Bridge)
+- ✅ `windows-cpu-avx1` — CPU-only AVX1 build (confirmed working on Ivy Bridge)
-- ✅ Wndows `vulkan-avx1` — Vulkan GPU backend built with AVX1 support (confirmed working on Ivy Bridge + Vulkan-capable GPU)
+- ✅ `windows-vulkan-avx1` — Vulkan GPU backend built with AVX1 support (confirmed working on Ivy Bridge + Vulkan-capable GPU)

 ## Backends in Developed:
-- Arch Linux — coming soon
 - 🚧 `noavx-experimental` — experimental pure fallback; limited performance and compatibility
 - 🚧 `avx512++` — coming soon
 - 🚧 `cuda` — coming soon

 ## Custom Backends for your System 🚀 ?
-- Follow the instructions in `Generate Backends`
+- Follow the instructions in `Generate Backends`.
+Windows confirmed working, (Arch) Linux experimental, patches with MXFP4 required.

 ## Important Update Regarding Stock GPU Backends:
 In new versions, Vulkan backend is already built without AVX2 so patching it is and **confirmed working**.
 This is likely to work on CUDA gpus as well however is untested at the monent.